 State-issued enhanced driver’s licenses are marked with a flag.

-Can You Fly With a Paper ID?
+You Can’t Fly With a Paper ID

 According to the TSA, you cannot fly with a paper ID, as it is not considered an acceptable form of identification.